 All the courses that we currently offer are virtual classroom courses meaning that they are accessed by the internet from your home address with no need to travel to any destination.

-You can book an online/virtual course regardless of location or which police force in the UK offered you a course – just follow this link to the booking site – and choose a course provider to book online.
+You can book a virtual/online course regardless of location or which police force in the UK offered you a course – just follow this link to the booking site – and choose a course provider to book online.

 There is NO requirement to travel to a venue.

-For further information/guidance on who is providing online courses and how to find them – follow this link to assist you once you get to the booking site.
+For further information/guidance on who is providing virtual courses and how to find them – follow this link to assist you once you get to the booking site.

 Courses are provided across the whole of England, Wales and Northern Ireland.
 Scotland also work with UKROEd and provide some of the NDORS courses.